mmcodesso/resume/content/home/about.md

 # Biography

-I’m a Ph.D.
-Candidate at University of Santa Catarina.
-Currently, I am an Exchange Student at Rutgers Business School in New Jersey, USA.
-My research interests include artificial intelligence and machine learning techniques as such deep learning applied to business problems resolutions.
-My dissertation focuses on the development of a framework for Continuous Audit using XBRL and Audit Data Standards.
-You can find some of my working papers [here](#publications)
+Hi, I´m Maurício.
+Currently, I am a Post-Doc in Account Information System at Rutgers Business School in New Jersey, USA.
+My research interests include data analytics, text mining, artificial intelligence and machine learning techniques as such deep learning applied to business problems resolutions.
+My dissertation focused on the development of a framework for Continuous Audit using XBRL and Audit Data Standards.
+Previous, I worked for 11 years as a software consultant for a major ERP in Brazil, during this time I had the opportunity to work on several projects implementing, customizing and developing business intelligence, data warehouses, and management systems.
+You can find some of my papers [here](#publications)